Hong Kong at a Glance

 Say Hi to Big Buddha

 Board a boat that’ll carry you across the harbour to the picturesque Lantau Island, one of Hong Kong’s most expansive nature reserves.
 Weave around towering trees and up a challenging hill to arrive at one of Hong Kong's most iconic and statuesque landmarks, the Big Buddha.
-Standing 34 meters high and adjacent to the Po Lin Monastery, this spiritual icon is a destination for Buddhist pilgrims around the world.
+Standing 34 meters high and adjacent to the Po Lin Monastery, this spiritual icon is a destination for Buddhist pilgrims around the world and a must-see sight for any visitor to Hong Kong.